15 common decorating mistakes and how to fix them!

 Sometimes, we forget to appreciate the charming architectural details that are already in our rooms.

-For example, when you’re dealing with a slanted wall or a fireplace in a corner, it’s a good idea to arrange your furniture in a way that flows with that angle.
-If you don’t, things might just feel a bit off.
+For example, when you’re dealing with a slanted wall or a fireplace in a corner, it’s a good idea to place your seating arrangement in a way that flows with that angle.

 The best way to handle all of this is to give your room some breathing space.
-Clear everything out for a moment so you can really see those cool architectural bits and pieces.
+Clear everything out for a moment so you can see those cool architectural bits and pieces that could easily turn into the focal point of your interior space.

 INTERIOR DESIGN MISTAKE #4 – Furniture Against the Walls